Shaista Jabeen

 Shaista Jabeen (born 29 June 1964) is a Pakistani television actress.
 She appeared in PTV's classic serials in the 1990s.
 She started acting in television around 1993–94 and has acted in more than 50 serials.
 Her notable TV dramas are Dasht, Aaghosh, Duniya Dari and Beti.

 Early life

 Jabeen was born on 29 June 1964, in Quetta, Baluchistan.

 Acting career

 Jabeen started her acting career in stage dramas during the 1980s.
 Then she was cast in Pakistan television dramas.
 Initially she performed in small supportive roles.
 She got her first breakthrough as a TV actress in drama "Dasht" (1993).
 Drama "Aaghosh" from PTV (1991) made her a notable TV actress.

-Personal life

-Jabeen chose to be a never-married woman.